-VR vs. AR: What is the Difference Between Virtual Reality and Augmented Reality?
+VR vs. AR: Understanding and Explaining the Difference Between Virtual Reality and Augmented Reality

-Virtual reality or VR provides an interactive computer-generated perceptual information and experience transpiring within a simulated environment.
-Hence, a person using a VR system or device is drawn to a new environment and exposed to perceptual information artificially simulated by a computer.
+Virtual reality provides an interactive computer-generated perceptual information and experience that takes place within a simulated environment.
+Consequently, when using a VR system or device, a person is transported to a new environment and exposed to artificially simulated perceptual information created by a computer.

-On the other hand, augmented reality or AR also provides an interactive computer-generated perceptual information and experience placed on top of a real-world environment.
-As an example, a user of an AR system would be introduced to perceptual information laced on an actual environment.
+On the other hand, augmented reality also provides an interactive computer-generated perceptual information and experience overlaid onto a real-world environment.
+For example, a user of an AR system would be introduced to perceptual information that is superimposed on an actual environment.

-VR simply replaces the real world with a simulated world while AR merely overlays the real world with computer-generated perceptual information.
-VR is a wholly immersive experience than AR because it allows users to interact it with a new virtual world or seemingly alternative reality.
+VR simply replaces the real world with a simulated world and AR overlays the real world with computer-generated perceptual information.
+VR offers a more immersive experience than AR because it allows users to interact with a new virtual world or an alternative reality.

-To put it in another perspective, AR alters the real environment or brings components of the digital world or so-called digital elements into the perception of the natural environment.
-AR adds to the existing natural world while VR transports its user to a new albeit artificial world.
+It is important to note that AR modifies the real environment or introduces components of the digital world, often called digital elements, into the perception of the natural environment.
+AR adds to the existing natural world, while VR transports its users to a new, albeit artificial, world.

 A Note on the Difference Between Virtual Reality and Augmented Reality, and the Arrival of Mixed Reality

-Remember that virtual reality immerses users into a simulated world or artificial environment while augmented reality places computer-generated perceptual information such as virtual objects on the real-world or natural environment.
+Remember that virtual reality immerses users in a simulated world or artificial environment.
+Augmented reality overlays computer-generated perceptual information, such as digital objects or content, onto the real-world or natural environment.